 the provisions of the Act, Rules, Regulations, Guidelines, Standards,

-etc. mentioned above subject to the following observations:
+etc. mentioned above subject to the following observation:

-1. The Company has complied with the provisions of Section 149 of the
+1. The Company has not complied with provision of Section 149 of the

-respect to the requirement of appointment of minimum number of
+the appointment of requisite number of Independent Directors.

 charges with the office of the Registrar of Companies where the

 Permanent Account Number (PAN) of the lenders are not available, which